anmoljaincma/Used_bike_project_2_internship/eda.md

 Perform conditional analysis or filtering when needed

-Improve fairness and transparency in modeling
+Improve fairness and transparency in modelling

 ### 📊 Visual Example :
-We also plotted a scatterplot of price vs. kms_driven to visualize these outliers:
+We also plotted a scatterplot of price vs. kms_driven to visualise these outliers:

 🔴 Red: Outliers